LeeWannacott/DataCamp-Projects/README.md

 Doctors not washing their hands increased the proportion of deaths by between 6.7 and 10 percentage points, according to a 95% confidence interval.
 It would seem that Semmelweis had solid evidence that handwashing was a simple but highly effective procedure that could save many lives.

-# 2. Drawing flowers using Mathematics
+# 2. Drawing flowers using Mathematics.
+(Phyllotaxis)

-Explores drawing flowers, using mathematics such as the golden number; within the statistical package R. Explores Phyllotaxis.
+Explores drawing flowers, using mathematics such as the golden number; within the statistical package R.

-"Phyllotaxis
-Description: In botany, phyllotaxis or phyllotaxy is the arrangement of leaves on a plant stem.
+Phyllotaxis description: In botany, phyllotaxis or phyllotaxy is the arrangement of leaves on a plant stem.
 Phyllotactic spirals form a distinctive class of patterns in nature.
-The term was coined by Charles Bonnet to describe the arrangement of leaves on a plant."
+The term was coined by Charles Bonnet to describe the arrangement of leaves on a plant.